-Layout means the arrangement of components within the container.
-In other way we can say that placing the components at a particular position within the container.
-The task of layouting the controls is done automatically by the Layout Manager.
+Layout refers to the arrangement of components within the container.
+In another way, it could be said that layout is placing the components at a particular position within the container.
+The task of laying out the controls is done automatically by the Layout Manager.

 The layout manager automatically positions all the components within the container.
-If we do not use layout manager then also the components are positioned by the default layout manager.
-It is possible to layout the controls by hand but it becomes very difficult because of the following two reasons.
+Even if you do not use the layout manager, the components are still positioned by the default layout manager.
+It is possible to lay out the controls by hand, however, it becomes very difficult because of the following two reasons.

 It is very tedious to handle a large number of controls within the container.

-Java provide us with various layout manager to position the controls.
-The properties like size,shape and arrangement varies from one layout manager to other layout manager.
-When the size of the applet or the application window changes the size, shape and arrangement of the components also changes in response i.e. the layout managers adapt to the dimensions of appletviewer or the application window.
+Java provides various layout managers to position the controls.
+Properties like size, shape, and arrangement varies from one layout manager to the other.
+When the size of the applet or the application window changes, the size, shape, and arrangement of the components also changes in response, i.e. the layout managers adapt to the dimensions of the appletviewer or the application window.

 The layout manager is associated with every Container object.
 Each layout manager is an object of the class that implements the LayoutManager interface.

-Following are the interfaces defining functionalities of Layout Managers.
+Following are the interfaces defining the functionalities of Layout Managers.

 The LayoutManager2 is the sub-interface of the LayoutManager.
 This interface is for those classes that know how to layout containers based on layout constraint object.

-Following is the list of commonly used controls while designed GUI using AWT.
+Following is the list of commonly used controls while designing GUI using AWT.

 The CardLayout object treats each component in the container as a card.
 Only one card is visible at a time.

-The GridLayout manages the components in form of a rectangular grid.
+The GridLayout manages the components in the form of a rectangular grid.

-The GroupLayout hierarchically groups components in order to position them in a Container.
+The GroupLayout hierarchically groups the components in order to position them in a Container.